-He is currently employed by De Leo Textiles (New Jersey) as Vice President of Business Development and heavily involved with High Point (NC) Furniture Market.
+He is currently employed by De Leo Textiles (New Jersey) as Vice President of Business Development and is heavily involved with High Point (NC) Furniture Market.
 Ismail is a strong supporter and volunteer of community non-profit organizations.
-He is a long time member of American Turkish Association of NC, serves in the BOD’s of Bridge to Türkiye Fund (BTF), ITMA-Showtime, country’s premier and the only textile market as Vice President.
+He is a long time member of American Turkish Association of NC, serves on the Board of Directors of Bridge to Türkiye Fund (BTF), and Vice President of ITMA-Showtime, the country’s premier and only textile market.

-He is married and has three children and two grandchildren, lives in High Point, NC since 2001.
+He is married and has three children and two grandchildren, has lived in High Point, NC since 2001.

 Türkiye Sağlık Enstitüleri Başkanlığı Tarafından Aziz Sancar Bilim, Hizmet ve Teşvik Ödülleri Verilmesine İlişkin Yönetmelik” 13.Mayıs 2017 tarihinde Resmi Gazetede yayınlanarak yürürlüğe girmiş olup, yönetmeliğe aşağıdaki linkten ulaşılabilir.

-Nihat Cubukcu is a Senior Scientist at Weather Predict Consulting Inc. a subsidiary of Renaissance Reinsurance.
+Dr. Nihat Cubukcu is a Senior Scientist at Weather Predict Consulting Inc., a subsidiary of Renaissance Reinsurance.
 He was born in 1973 in Macka-Trabzon Turkey.
-After completing his elementary school at his village in 1983, he got accepted to a boarding school in Trabzon and spent 6 years there until the end of high school.
-Upon finishing his high school at Affan Kitapcioglu in 1989, he was placed in Meteorological Engineering Department at Technical University of Istanbul.
-Soon after he received his BS degree, he was awarded by Turkish Ministry of Education with a Scholarship to work on his graduate studies in USA.
-After spending a year on English, he got accepted to Florida State University in 1995.
-Two years later, he got his MS degree from Geophysical Fluid Dynamics Institute at Florida State University in 1997.
+After completing his elementary school at his village in 1983, he was attended Affan Kitapcioglu boarding school in Trabzon and completed high school there in 1989.
+Later he was placed in the Meteorological Engineering Department at Technical University of Istanbul where he earned a BS degree.
+Nihat received a Scholarship from the Turkish Ministry of Education to work on his graduate studies in the USA.
+After spending a year learning English, Nihat entered Florida State University in 1995.
+Two years later, he received his MS degree from Geophysical Fluid Dynamics Institute at Florida State University.
 He completed his graduate studies in 2001 and earned the PhD in Meteorology.
-His field of expertise is on Computational Geophysical Dynamics, Numerical Modeling, Geophysical Hazard/Risk Analysis, and Climate Change.
-He has various publications in prestigious journals that deal with geophysical sciences.
-He worked on many scientific projects with NOAA, IBM, NASA and various other research Institutions.
+Dr. Cubukcu’s field of expertise is Computational Geophysical Dynamics, Numerical Modeling, Geophysical Hazard/Risk Analysis, and Climate Change.
+He has various publications in prestigious journals that deal with geophysical sciences and has worked on scientific projects with NOAA, IBM, NASA and various other research Institutions.
 In addition to his scientific background, he has been very active volunteer at many non-profit organizations since his university years.
-He is the current President of American Turkish Association of North Carolina (ata-nc.org) and active volunteer of Bridge to Turkiye Fund.
-He is married with a daughter and lives in Cary North Carolina.
+Dr. Cubukcu is past-President of American Turkish Association of North Carolina (ata-nc.org) and an active volunteer for Bridge to Turkiye Fund.
+He is married, has one daughter, and lives in Cary, North Carolina.

 Fevzi Yalın was born in Nicosia, Cyprus to a Turkish Cypriot family.
 He spent his formative years in Cyprus.
 He completed his BS in Engineering in Saudi Arabia and obtained a MBA degree from the University of North Carolina at Greensboro.
 He has spent over 30 years as an Information Technology professional, working for VF Corporation and Nissan in the manufacturing industry and IBM, EDS and HP in the information services industry.
 He is currently an IT Project Manager for Carolina Biological Supply Company in Burlington, NC.
 He also holds professional certifications in Project Management (PMP®) and IT Service Management (ITIL®).